YouruiGuo/vm_sc_setup/README.md

 $ ./init.sh
 ```

-> The password of VM is: vagrant, after login, run supercollider and the path of file is ~/soundscape_experiment/play2.scd.
+> The password of VM is: vagrant
+> after login, run supercollider and the path of file is ~/soundscape_experiment/play2.scd.
 > Open the terminal and:

 ```shell